About Vergari & Napolitano

 Cozette’s eclectic educational endeavors began with a Bachelor of Arts degree in Dance and a lifetime secondary teaching credential from the University of Southern California.
 She graduated 5th in her class from the University of West Los Angeles School of Law, was named Outstanding Graduate by the faculty, and completed her internship with a federal court magistrate.
 Cozette holds a Doctorate of Juris Prudence.

-Cozette is a member of the State Bar of California and is also admitted to practice before the United States District Federal Court for the Central District of California.
+As a member of the State Bar of California Cozette is also admitted to practice before the United States District Federal Court for the Central District of California.
 Aside from litigation, she is trained in Mediation; Collaborative Family Law; and has received Court appointments as Minors Counsel, representing children in high conflict custody battles.

 In September 1995, Cozette joined the Rotary Club of Westchester (Los Angeles) where she has served in numerous positions at the club, district, and zone levels.
 As a dedicated Rotarian, Cozette is a second level major donor to the Rotary Foundation.

-Cozette is a native of Los Angeles, raised in Westchester.
-She and her husband Richard Moon (who is also an active Rotarian at the club and district levels) still reside in Westchester and have a blended family of four children, two daughters-in-law, and two grandchildren.
+Native to Los Angeles and raised in Westchester, she and her husband Richard Moon (who is also an active Rotarian at the club and district levels) still reside in Westchester.
+They have a blended family of four children, two daughters-in-law, and two grandchildren.

 Kimberly worked with Cozette Vergari in various capacities from 1998 to 2001.
 After law school, Kimberly spent several years practicing corporate finance and securities law with the international law firm of Milbank.
 In 2006, Kimberly returned to work with Cozette as an associate attorney for Vergari & Associates, and after eight years with Vergari & Associates, Kimberly and Cozette opened the new firm of Vergari & Napolitano in 2014.

-Kimberly graduated in the top 5% of her class from Loyola Law School, where she was Managing Editor of the Loyola of Los Angeles Law Review and member of the St. Thomas More Law Honor Society and Order of the Coif.
+Having graduated in the top 5% of her class from Loyola Law School, Kimberly was Managing Editor of the Loyola of Los Angeles Law Review and member of the St. Thomas More Law Honor Society and Order of the Coif.
 Kimberly received First Honors in both Corporations and Securities Regulation.

 Kimberly graduated magna cum laude from Loyola Marymount University with a B.B.A. in Business Administration and received the Trustee Scholarship, LMU’s most prestigious academic scholarship.
 Kimberly studied abroad and lived with a host family for one year in Bonn, Germany, inspiring a lifetime of travel.